Paresh-pk/House-Price-Prediction-API-using-FastAPI-and-Machine-Learning/README.md

 The API provides the following endpoints:

 ## 1. Health Endpoint
-This checks if your server is running.
+This checks if the server is running.
 URL Link: http://127.0.0.1:8000/health
 How to Check: This is a GET request, so you can check it easily.

 Make sure your server is running in the terminal.
 Copy and paste the URL directly into your browser's address bar and press Enter.

 What You Should See: